MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-deployment-issues.md

 - Azure AD joined deployments
 - Windows 10, version 1803 and later

 PIN reset on Azure AD joined devices uses a flow called web sign-in to authenticate the user above lock.
 Web sign in only allows navigation to specific domains.
-If it attempts to navigate to a domain that is not allowed it will shows a page with the "We can't open that page right now" error message.
+If it attempts to navigate to a domain that is not allowed it will shows a page with the error message "We can't open that page right now".

 ### Identifying Azure AD joined PIN Reset Allowed Domains Issue